You are here

 There are several sources of data on adult education.
 It isn't easy for the public to find out simple things, like how many Rhode Islanders get high school equivalencies each year, unless you discover #1 below.
 Numbers vary from one source to another, so another problem is how to harmonize the data.
 I've spent some time at this, but maybe I am missing something, so I invite readers, and especially AE professionals, to advise and/or send corrections and suggestions.

 - US Department of Education, Office of Career, Technical and Adult Education (OCTAE) National Reporting System.
+(Click the button for public access.
+You don't need a password to use it.)
 This is a consistent and reliable source for number of people achieving high school equivalencies, participant age, ethnicity and sex, educatiional functional level, and many more statistics, for program years 1997-1998 through 2014-2015.
 Comparable data for every state is here, for contrasting Rhode Island's performance with, for instance, Massachusetts and Connecticut.

 - National Council of State Directors of Adult Education (NCSDAE).
-2014 Blue Book.
+2016 Blue Book.
 Page 48 (of 61) covers Rhode Island.
 Brief, graphical presentation for each of the states.
+[July 30, 2019: The NCSDAE is now the NASDAE, National Association of State Directors or Education.
+I found a copy of the 2016 Blue Book on a Maryland AE page.
+The 2017 Blue Book is on NASDAE.]

 - RI Department of Education (RIDE) Information and Accountability.
 Most of the data concerns K-12 students and public schools, rather than adult education participants.
 Some relevant links are: